On the notions of upper and lower density: Acknowledgments

 \section{Acknowledgments}

-P.L. is supported by a PhD scholarship from Universit\`a ``Luigi Bocconi'', and S.T. by NPRP grant No. [5-101-1-025] from the Qatar National Research Fund (a member of Qatar Foundation).
-The statements made herein are solely the responsibility of the authors.

-Parts of this paper were written while S.T. was visiting Texas A\&M University in College Station, Texas in April 2015.
-In particular, S.T. is grateful to Christopher O'Neill for fruitful discussions about the independence of axiom \ref{item:F2}.

-In addition, the authors are thankful to Carlo Sanna (Universit\`a di Torino, IT) for a careful proofreading of the paper, and to Anthony Quas (University of Victoria, CA), Joseph~H.~Silverman (Brown University, US) and Martin Sleziak (Comenius University, SK) for useful comments and suggestions on \href{http://mathoverflow.net/}{MathOverflow.net}.
+The authors are grateful to Georges Grekos (Universit\'e de St-\'Etienne, FR) for his valuable advice; to Christopher O'Neill (UC Davis, US) for fruitful discussions about the independence of axiom \ref{item:F2}; to Carlo Sanna (Universit\`a di Torino, IT) for a careful proofreading; to Joseph~H.~Silverman (Brown University, US) and Martin Sleziak (Comenius University, SK) for useful comments on \href{http://mathoverflow.net/}{MathOverflow.net}; and to an anonymous referee for suggestions that helped improving the overall presentation of the paper.

-Last but not least, S.T. is indebted to Georges Grekos (Universit\'e Jean Monnet de St-\'Etienne, FR) for having attracted his attention to the question of the axiomatization of the notion of density on the occasion of the workshop ``Densities and their applications'' (Saint-\'Etienne, July 2013), and both authors owe gratitude to him for his valuable advice.